 - Extra Care Housing The planned provision of extra care housing will provide increased opportunities for shared support for individuals in their own tenancies. - Day Service Provision Covid-19 as had a significant impact on the day to day delivery of day services.
-Despite this work is ongoing to ensure that as part of the remobilisation of day services there is an element of reconfiguration to ensure more cost effective provision. - Positive Behavioural Support (PBS) The disaggregation of PBS services is allowing more targeted responses when individuals present challenging behaviour.
-There is evidence of this already starting to have a positive response and ensure that increased staffing ratios does not become the default response when individuals display challenging behaviour. - Transport & Taxi Provision Currently taxi provision is constrained by Covid restrictions, but work is being undertaken to prepare for the recommissioning of transport provision which should lead to more consistent and cost effective pricing structure.
+Despite this work is continued to ensure that as part of the remobilisation of day services there is an element of reconfiguration to ensure more cost effective provision. - Positive Behavioural Support (PBS) The disaggregation of PBS services is allowing more targeted responses when individuals present challenging behaviour.
+There is evidence of this already starting to have a positive response and ensure that increased staffing ratios does not become the default response when individuals display challenging behaviour. - Transport & Taxi Provision Work is being undertaken to prepare for the recommissioning of transport provision which should lead to more consistent and cost effective pricing structure.